telink-semi/telink_b91m_ble_single_connection_sdk/doc/telink_b91m_ble_single_connection_sdk_Release_Note.md

    * Support freeRTOS
    * Support 4-wire JTAG
    * Add the function to get version information
-   * Add a boot that all global variables are in the retention area.
+   * Add a boot that all global variables are in the retention area
    * Support advertising in slave connection
    * Support passive scanning in slave connection
    * Support passive scanning in advertising